-Emotional trauma can have a devastating impact on a person’s quality of life and is a key factor in many personal injury claims.
-If you’re thinking of suing someone for emotional distress, Carter Capner Law can offer legal advice on psychological injury claims.
+Accident related emotional trauma can have a devastating impact on a person’s quality of life and is a key factor in many personal injury claims.
+If your emotional distress results from an accident on the road, at work or elsewhere, Carter Capner Law provides expert legal advice on psychological injury claims.

 Can compensation be claimed for Emotional Distress where there is no physical injury?